dispelpowerone/about/README.md

-# about
+# About
-A set of stories about my work experience
+A set of project descriptions and stories about my work experience